cggdonner/cs5293sp23-project0/README.md

 ### How to install
-You can install my Project 0 using the command: git clone https://github.com/cggdonner/cs5293sp23-project0.git You will have to sign in using the following credentials:
+You can install my Project 0 using the command: git clone https://github.com/cggdonner/cs5293sp23-project0.git You will have to sign into the repo as a collaborator using your credentials.
-username: cggdonner
-password: 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
 After signing in, use the command cd cs5293sp23-project0/ to access the repo.
 To view all directories and files in the repo, use the command tree .